-The Widening Participation & Induction Fund provides awards to Colleges to provide outreach to potential and future undergraduates from the UK who would not traditionally consider applying to Cambridge.
+Restricted funds comprise the Widening Participation and Induction Fund.
+The Widening Participation & Induction Fund provides awards to Colleges to provide outreach and induction initiatives for potential and future undergraduates from the UK who would not traditionally consider applying to Cambridge.

-14. STATEMENT OF FUNDS (CONTINUED)
+13. STATEMENT OF FUNDS (CONTINUED)